 Also of interest is that Cerritos has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Cerritos is a great place for families with children to consider.
-First of all, many other families with children live here, making Cerritos a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Cerritos has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Cerritos is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Cerritos’s overall crime rate is lower than average for the country.

-The per capita income in Cerritos in 2010 was $34,595, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $138,380 for a family of four.
-However, Cerritos contains both very wealthy and poor people as well.
+The per capita income in Cerritos in 2018 was $39,714, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $158,856 for a family of four.

 Cerritos is an extremely ethnically-diverse city.
 The people who call Cerritos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cerritos residents report their race to be Asian, followed by White.
 Cerritos also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.57% of the city’s residents.
-Important ancestries of people in Cerritos include English, Irish, Italian, and Dutch.
+People of Hispanic or Latino origin account for 13.79% of the city’s residents.
+Important ancestries of people in Cerritos include German, English, Irish, Italian, and French.

 The most common language spoken in Cerritos is English.
-Other important languages spoken here include Korean and Chinese.
+Other important languages spoken here include Chinese and Korean.